Meyer Hatchery Top 10 Breeds of 2017

 Silver Laced Wyandotte chickens were named after the Native American tribe of Wendat and are known as one of the most beautiful breeds.
 Wyandotte chickens are deep and wide-bodied birds, are docile and good brown egg layers.
 They mature quickly and are a great dual-purpose option.

 Golden Laced Wyandotte Chickens have beautiful golden feathers with black edging, making this color one of the most coveted of the Wyandottes.
 They are extremely cold hardy and sport a tight rose comb.
 You can expect a calm and friendly disposition as well as lots of brown eggs from these chickens.
 They also make a superb meat bird.

 Buff Orpington chickens are a popular dual-purpose variety known for their fluffy feathers, excellent mothering skills, and sweet disposition.
 Buff Orpingtons mature moderately early and are good layers of brown eggs.
 They are also cold hardy and very broody, making them a great choice for the backyard homestead.

 Black Australorp chickens are a popular producer of large brown eggs and are known for their heat and cold hardiness and persistence in laying- especially in hot weather.
 They can lay up to 250 eggs annually and will lay into winter.
 Australorps mature early and are docile, quiet birds, which makes them great for handling and for children.

 Welsummers are known for their dark reddish-brown speckled eggs.
 They adapt well to any environment and are excellent foragers.
 You can expect around 180+ of these beautiful eggs per year.
 Welsummers are cold tolerant and have a friendly personality.

-Hopefully, this guide helps you decide which chicks to add to your flock.
+Hopefully, this guide of the Top 10 breeds helps you decide which chicks to add to your flock.
 Make sure to place your orders for Spring 2018 early at meyerhatchery.com.
 Happy Chickening!